GitDaksh/AI-ChatBot/README.md

+---

-# AI Chatbot for Real Estate Investment and Negotiation
+# AI Chatbot Project

 ## Overview

-This project utilizes OpenAI's GPT-3.5 model to create an AI chatbot specialized in providing insights and advice related to real estate investment and negotiation.
+This project utilizes OpenAI's GPT-3.5 model to create an AI chatbot that can provide insightful and engaging responses on various topics.

 ### Features

-- **Real-time Interaction**: Users can engage in conversations with the AI chatbot to get information on real estate investment strategies and negotiation tips.
+- **Real-time Interaction**: Users can engage in conversations with the AI chatbot to get information, advice, or just have a chat.
-- **Customizable Responses**: The chatbot adapts its responses based on user inputs, leveraging natural language processing capabilities of GPT-3.5.
+- **Customizable Responses**: The chatbot adapts its responses based on user inputs, leveraging the natural language processing capabilities of GPT-3.5.
 - **Web Interface**: Includes a user-friendly web interface powered by Gradio for seamless interaction.

 ### Models and APIs